 This is paid to employees who are required to work in excess of their contracted weekly hours.
 All overtime is paid at plain-time rate derived from annual salary, and enhancements are not normally paid for working at weekends or public holidays.
-Employees on pay grade CMG5 or above are not entitled to receive overtime pay.
+Employees on pay grade CMG5 or above do not receive overtime pay.